 This difference is rational—incorrect provision of services does not involve as much risk as potentially jailing an innocent individual.
 But it also reflects a broader design difference between APS agencies and their prosecutorial counterparts.
 APS agencies are designed to approach financial exploitation investigations with the goal of protecting victim safety instead of a primary emphasis on perpetrator punishment.
 All APS agencies have individuals who are familiar with their state’s elder financial exploitation statutes, and many have considered region-specific cultural, language, religious, and gender concerns surrounding determinations of financial abuse.

-6. Additional Services Provided By Adult Protective Service Agencies, Absent From Substantiation of Financial Exploitation Claims
+6. Additional Services Provided By Adult Protective Service Agencies, Absent Substantiation of Financial Exploitation Claims

 All APS agencies have the ability to offer differing levels of assistance outside of the judicial system, including counseling services, transportation, assistance when attending court hearings, and assistance with facilitating communications with law enforcement.
 Most APS agencies have the ability to provide emergency food or shelter prior to meeting the preponderance of the evidence standard.
 And even if the report is not substantiated, most APS agencies can assist senior citizens in finding resources or other methods to address unmet needs, including simply having a conversation about the senior’s financial health.
 In every state, victims contacting APS can decline APS services unless the victim is deemed legally incompetent by a qualified professional.

-D Why are elder financial exploitation statutes generally unused for MLM-related claims?
+D. Why are elder financial exploitation statutes generally unused for MLM-related claims?

 1. Scope of the Available Evidence Precludes Conclusive Determination That Elder Financial Exploitation Statutes Have Never Been Used For MLM-Related Claims

 Elder financial exploitation statutes represent an exceptionally broad array of different state and federal laws enforced and utilized by a broad span of law enforcement agencies, private attorneys, adult protective services agencies, and federal investigative divisions.
 This Note does not intend to suggest that the actions of this large legal arena can be exhaustively analyzed.
-However, with this acknowledgment of large scope in mind, this author could find no academic literature suggesting that elder financial exploitation statutes have been used to directly and successfully prosecute usury MLM behavior.
+However, with this acknowledgment of large scope in mind, this author could find no academic literature suggesting that elder financial exploitation statutes have been used to directly and successfully prosecute usurious MLM behavior.

 2. General Reasons for Lack of Evidence of Elder Financial Exploitation Statutes Used in MLM-Related Claims